-I’m sure the figure includes a lot of non-engineers too.
-But still, a significant count.
+I’m sure this figure includes a lot of non-engineers too.
+But still, a significant figure.

-In the late 19th century, an electrical engineer would work on the new electric telegraph.
+In the late 19th century, an electrical engineer worked on the new electric telegraph.
 This became the first professional electrical engineering profession.

 He created a new industry out of thin air.
-Utilities now brought power to both homes and businesses like magic.
+Power utilities had formed.
+Their mission was to bring power to homes and businesses.

-At the same time, the U.S. power grid began to grow.
-The power grid had to reach more and more people.
+As a result, the U.S. power grid began to grow fast.
+Very fast.
+The power grid had to reach more and more people who craved electrical power.

-The power grid grew from one pocket of America to connecting almost all America.
-This growth sparked many new technologies.
+In short, the power grid grew from one pocket of America to connecting almost all America.
+Again, this growth sparked many new technologies.

 Moving ahead, in 1888 Heinrich Hertz discovered electromagnetic waves.
-This led to the introduction of electronics.
+This brought us electronics.

-Back in the day, companies started to hire their own electrical engineers.
-Companies wanted to upgrade to electrical products.
+Back in the day, companies in all industries hired their own electrical engineers.
+They wanted to upgrade to electrical products.

 By now you see how industries influenced by electricity evolve.
 Nothing remains constant.